petdance/asksmart/README.md

 abusing those who don't ask questions correctly is "healthy and appropriate."
 These are the attitudes of bullies, and AskSmart specifically refutes those ideas and others in ESR's piece.

+If you'd like to help join us putting this site together, please email me at andy@petdance.com.

 # Guidelines for writing AskSmart